TheDavSmasher/BossesHelper/README.md

 # Bosses Helper

-This is a helper specifically designed to allow the creation of custom bosses within a Celeste map, fully customizable through input in the map editor or utilizing user-provided .txt, .xml, and .lua files to execute attacks, cutscenes, and more.
+This is a helper specifically designed to allow the creation of custom bosses within a Celeste map, fully customizable through input in the map editor or utilizing user-provided .xml and .lua files to execute attacks, cutscenes, and more.

 ## Disclaimer